stringtree/stringtree-migrate/README.md

 ## Drivers

 A driver is a node module which implements the Stringtree Migrate driver API.
 This API is designed to keep the Stringtree Migrate code as simple and clean and free of database-specifics as possible.
-A detailed annotated example is given in _stringtree-migrate-driver-mysql_, but as an introduction, the API includes the following methods:
+A detailed annotated example is given in [stringtree-migrate-driver-mysql](https://github.com/stringtree/stringtree-migrate-driver-mysql), but as an introduction, the API includes the following methods:

 ### Methods to manage a connection with the db
   Note that the two methods **open** and **close** form a set.